Outgoing Programs of External Sponsors for Doctoral Researchers

 Target group:

-doctoral researchers in informatics doing their doctorate at a German university
+Doctoral researchers in informatics doing their doctorate at a German university

 Computer sciences